Lazychain/celestia_workshop/README.md

 Your first `Task` is to read all the specification design and learn about the project scope and boundaries.

-- Understand how the [architecture](docs/specifications.md#architecture) works.
+- Understand how the [architecture](docs/specifications/architecture.md) works.
-- Understand what is expected for you to [do](docs/specifications.md#integration) according to the specifications.
+- Understand what is expected for you to do with [lock-unlock](docs/specifications/staking.md) and [exchange](docs/specifications/exchange.md) according to the specifications.

 ### User Story 001

-Read the [001 NFT Start Staking](docs/stories/0001-nft-start-staking.md) User Story.
+Read the [001 NFT Start Staking](docs/stories/0001-nft-stake-lock.md) User Story.

 Challenge: